Social Media Widget

 BWCA info is abundant and it’s best to begin with a brief look at the history of this iconic place.
 The famous Boundary Waters Canoe Area or BWCA or BWCAW, as it is often called, is the ultimate wilderness adventure experience and a canoeist’s paradise.
 Located in the northern third of the Superior National Forest in northern Minnesota, and bordered by Canada, the Boundary Waters of Minnesota has over a million acres of clear lakes and deep green pine forests, and is unlike any other wilderness area in the world.

+With 1,200 miles of canoe routes that traverse this area it is all part of the National Wilderness Preservation System.
+Its rugged, scenic beauty allows one to capture the spirit of this natural place — often calling it “God’s Country.”
 Hundreds of lakes, dot the vast Boundary Waters, so many, that some are yet to be named.
 The portages, winding paths connecting lakes and rivers to land, once used by the French trappers and Voyageurs remain virtually unchanged over centuries.
 This magnificent area, created during the last glacial period, and abundant with numerous species of wildlife, birds, game fish, and a great variety of wildflowers challenges the senses and urges one to explore and experience as only the canoeist can.

 Boundary Waters Minnesota Canoe Trips: Paddling through this same vast wilderness first inhabited by the Indians, the Voyageurs, settlers in search of new homes, and finally the mineral prospectors and loggers, one senses a bonding with the past.
+There are literally hundreds of routes joined together by waterways and portages in the Boundary Waters.
+The paddler searching for wilderness adventure travel can canoe those same routes used by the early people that populated this rugged wilderness.

 One can still view the ancient Native American pictographs, or pictures, on the sheer granite cliffs connecting the unending bodies of water in the Boundary Waters.
 The images depict life long ago, and let you imagine what life was like then and marvel at the wonder of it.
 What these ancient people used for “paint” that has endured for centuries is a bit mysterious, and has yet to be determined.
 Those who paddle by are in awe of their creations.
+This and more awaits those who wish to experience a wilderness adventure overnight in the Boundary Waters of Minnesota.
+To insure the beauty of this place, there are no homes or roads allowed and motorized watercraft is not allowed in the interior lakes.

 There are hundreds of designated Boundary Waters campsites for overnight stays, offering you privacy and solitude during your wilderness canoe trip adventure and River Point Outfitting Co. will provide BWCAW info on the campsites in your route.

 The backpacker, birdwatcher, wildlife adventurer, and photographer all can find peaceful tranquility in this wonderful wilderness travel area of the Boundary Waters.
 Hearing the mournful call of a loon in the evening when the lake is as calm as glass or watching a soaring bald eagle high above the tree line is a special experience.
+Attentive Boundary Waters paddlers and watchful photographers may be rewarded with sighting a fleet white tail deer, the many antics of a playful beaver, the sleek movement of the otter and fox, or the protectiveness of the mother black bear with her new cubs.

 With the beauty and peacefulness of the wilderness surrounding you, it becomes easy to see why, once you have tasted the sweetness of this incredible place you desire to return again and again with your camera, ever-ready to capture magical memories to share until the next visit to the Boundary Waters wilderness of Minnesota!